What You'll Study

 LHU’s well-equipped studio spaces allow for painting, drawing, photography, and printmaking, along with a stand-alone sculpture and ceramics facility.
 The Visual Arts computer lab is ideal for graphic design and for the creation of various forms of digital art.

-- Local Art Gallery: The Visual Arts partners with the The Train Station gallery for exhibition opportunities outside the University.
-The Train Station Gallery is run by the Clinton County Arts Council.
+The Visual Arts partners with the The Train Station gallery for exhibition opportunities outside the University.
+The Train Station Gallery is located in the city of Lock Haven and is run by the Clinton County Arts Council.

 - Oprah Winfrey